aatapa/RLScore/docs/tutorial_kernels.rst

 Linear Kernel
 -------------------------

-Default behaviour when supplying two data matrices is to use linear kernel for both domains:
+Default behavior when supplying two data matrices is to use linear kernel for both domains:

 .. literalinclude:: ../tutorial/kron_rls4.py